 The application is online and is submitted through the UC Berkeley Graduate Division.
-To start an application for the Berkeley-Haas PhD Program please select Business Administration - PhD from the options made available to you.
-Later in the application you will have the opportunity to select the area of specialization within business administration.
-This is where you will indicate one of the following: accounting, business and public policy, finance, marketing, management of organizations, operations management or real estate.
+To start an application for the Berkeley-Haas PhD Program, please select Business Administration - PhD from the options made available to you.
+Once you start an application, you will have the opportunity to select the area of specialization within business administration.
+This is where you will indicate one of the following: accounting, business and public policy, finance, marketing, management of organizations, or real estate.

 Note: applicants may only apply to one degree program at UC Berkeley per admissions cycle.

-Applicants are required to submit an official GRE/Revised GRE test score.
-We no longer accept the GMAT exam.
+All applicants are required to submit an official GRE or GMAT score regardless of prior degrees earned.
+The preferred test is the GRE, however we accept applications with GMAT scores.
 The institutional code for the GRE is 4833.
+The institutional code for the GMAT is N2V-PT-06.
 There is NO department code.
-The test must be taken no earlier than October 2008.
+The test must be taken within five years of application deadline.
 Arrange to have official score reports sent directly to UC Berkeley by the December admissions deadline.
-Photocopies and/or examinee copies of score reports are not acceptable.
-All applicants must submit a GRE score, with no exceptions or waivers.
-This includes students who have Masters and PhD degrees.
+Photocopies and/or examinee copies of score reports uploaded to applications are not acceptable.

 All international applicants from countries in which the official language is not English are required to take an English proficiency test.
 You may take the TOEFL or the IELTS to satisfy this requirement.
 You must take the TOEFL or IELTS even if some or all of your classes were taught in English.
 Please review the UC Berkeley policy on language proficiency for the minimum scores necessary to apply.